 Part 2 At least two weeks prior to the day of the activity, divide your class into small groups (3-5).
-Ask each group to make a list of questions, such as: why do you own forest land? (inherited, investment, forest preserve, wildlife habitat, etc.) or what are the challenges (economic, social, environmental) of owning forestland?
-Other questions may be explored.
-Regroup, list each group's questions, eliminate duplicates, and generate a master list of questions. (continued)
+Ask each group to develop a list of questions that answer two questions, why do you own forest land? (inherited, investment, preserve the forest, wildlife habitat, etc.) and what are the challenges (economic, social, environmental) of owing forestland?
+Other questions may be developed and explored.
+Bring the class back together, list each group's questions, eliminate duplicates, and generate a master list of questions.
+Inform the class that they are going to interview the visitors.
+Working in the same small groups, each group must assign a minimum of two recorders and only one speaker who asks questions.
+Give each group an equal share of questions from the master list.
+The recorders must take accurate notes.
+After the interview, allow students to work within their groups to discuss the results of the interview.
+Assign a writing exercise using the information from the interview and any research the group can do.
+They must write a position paper - either for or against the idea of owning forestland.